interappconnectorproject/interappconnector/README.md

 # InterAppConnector

-InterAppConnector is an integration library that helps to create modules that can be easily integrated in different applications and project types by using a common message format.
+InterAppConnector is a library that helps to create modules that can be easily integrated in different applications and project types by using a common message format.

 You can create one or more modules (called commands) and call them in the same mode without worrying about the project type